auth0/auth0-PHP/UPGRADE.md

 ### Configuring Auth0 SDK 8.0

-Most classes throughout the SDK accept a new specialized configuration interface called SdkConfiguration:
+Most class constructors throughout the SDK accept a new `SdkConfiguration` configuration class, which shares your app configuration by reference throughout the SDK's subclasses, allowing you to make changes on-the-fly from within your app:

 ```PHP
 use Auth0\SDK\Auth0;